rclone/rclone/docs/content/docs.md

 modification time and are the same size (or have the same checksum if using `--checksum`).

+### --json ###

+Using this option will make rclone output all file and directory listings in JSON format.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.